International student finance

 - £776 for your Immigration Health Surcharge per year, which will give you access to the National Health Service in the UK – this is the cost after the 25% discount for student visa holders

-Deposits for postgraduate taught (masters) students
+Deposit for eligible postgraduate students

-International postgraduate taught (masters) applicants* (excluding Masters by Research MPhil/PhD) who require a Student Visa must pay a £5,000 deposit before we can issue the Confirmation of Acceptance for Studies (CAS).
-This is treated as part of the first instalment of your tuition fee.
+All postgraduate taught (masters) applicants who require a Student Visa must pay a £5,000 deposit to confirm their place and be issued with their Confirmation of Acceptance for Studies (CAS).

 You are not required to pay the deposit if: